It might seem like a long time before you have to enrol your little one in school, but it pays to be prepared.

 Here is our quick guide to education in Australia.

-Australian children can do a year of preschool or pre-prep before formal schooling starts.
-This is not compulsory.
+Australian children often do a year of preschool or pre-prep before formal schooling starts.

 Australian Education System: State by State